 There is the pre-engagement where the man’s mother meets with the prospective bride.
 The mother of the groom will then formally make a proposal to the bride-to-be on behalf of her son—although the son will generally have spoken to her prior to this.
 If the bride accepts, then the immediate families on both sides will meet and will read Fatiha (the opening chapter of the Qur’an) together as a recognition of the engagement.

 Next is the engagement party, which the bride’s family pays for.
 If the marriage is arranged, the day after the party, the couple begins to get acquainted.
 At the engagement party, they sign the papers and are legally married at that point.
-However, they do not live together until after the wedding party some months later.
+However, they do not live together until after the wedding party.
 If for some reason they decided not to go through with it, they must formally divorce.

 Finally comes the wedding celebration, a week-long event.